 Two scoops of vanilla ice cream topped with a thin biscuit and drizzled with syrup, served in a silver dish on a wooden table.

-Beretta Gelalto di Panna.
+Beretta gelalto di panna.
 Photo by Maria C. Ascarrunz.

-I’ve always loved the interplay of salty and sweet in Gelato di Panna – a cream-based gelato drizzled with extra virgin olive oil and sea salt.
-A simple yet rich concoction.
+I’ve always loved the interplay of salty and sweet in gelato di panna, a cream-based gelato drizzled with extra virgin olive oil and sea salt.
+A simple, yet rich, concoction.

-To keep it old-school, on another day, I did take-out for the BF and I.
+To keep it old-school, on another day, I did takeout for the BF and I.

 Plates of lasagna, spaghetti with grated cheese, stuffed cannelloni in tomato sauce, a bowl of grated cheese, and a slice of tiramisu on a wooden table.

-Beretta Lasagna Bolognese and Cacio e Pepe.
+Beretta lasagna Bolognese and cacio e pepe.
 Photo by Maria C. Ascarrunz.

-The BF was well-pleased with his lasagna Bolognese, layered with ricotta, fontina, and parmesan, and I with my peppery cacio e pepe.
+The BF was well-pleased with his lasagna Bolognese, layered with ricotta, fontina and parmesan, and I with my peppery cacio e pepe.
 We both devoured the tender meatballs in a spicy pomodoro sauce.
-We even got dessert – a fine rendition of an old favorite, tiramisu – sweetly rich and creamy.
+We even got dessert — a fine rendition of an old favorite, tiramisu — sweetly rich and creamy.

 Beretta shows itself to be an old dog with new, very fine tricks, coming in with style and even better flavors than I’d remembered.
 Service is above and beyond friendly and efficient, the atmosphere is lively, and the prices won’t shock you (which is a shock itself these days).
-And, if you must leave the Mission, there’s another outpost near Alamo Square on Divisadero.
-But let’s keep it local – after all, ours is all grown up now.

 Beretta

-1199 Valencia Street
+1199 Valencia St.

 Follow Us